 honored by all who know

-what it is to stare terror in the face
+what it is to stare injustice in the face

 Born into storms and fire,